Hairein/mks-memory-loop/README.md

 Possible use cases are multiplayer games which each player provides its data in a frame to the federation.

 ## Using The Library
 The library consists of two files, the header (mksmemoryloop.h) and the library archive (mksmemoryloop.a).
-Includew the header in your project and link with the library file.
+Include the header in your project and link with the library file.

 ## Sample Configuration
 3               - Number of federates/hosts